LennartHennigs/sap-aicore-proxy/HOW_TO_INSTALL.md

 ![download repo](./images/code_download.png)

-Go to the place where you want to have the folder
+Go to the place where you want to have the folder:

 ```shell
 cd
 cd Documents